jaimefps/book-graph-explorer/README.md

 - improve canvas & button positioning, still preventing canvas from taking over whole screen on mobile.

-- descendancy (e1def3)

-1. multiple edge lines to same target
-2. some edge lines have no arrow

-- create hook to track changes to window size, consider re-centering automatically when screen size changes
+- create hook to track changes to window size, consider re-centering automatically when screen size changes; only applied when screen is shrunk, not enlarged

 ---